greenm01/porc/README.md

 Algorithm ported to Python by Mason A. Green, based on the work of Dr. Balazs Bank: http://home.mit.bme.hu/~bank/parfilt/

-More details about Dr. Bank's parallel filter can be found in the papers
+More details about Dr. Bank's parallel filter can be found in the papers:
 	Balazs Bank, "Perceptually Motivated Audio Equalization Using Fixed-Pole Parallel Second-Order Filters", IEEE Signal Processing Letters, 2008. http://www.acoustics.hut.fi/go/spl08-parfilt